IbrahAbd/Tower-Of-Creation/README.md

 ## Assets used

-Most assets were acquired off the unity asset store with the exception being that of the the many FX.
+Most assets were acquired off the Unity Asset Store with the exception being that of the many particle effects.

-The following Synty Pack was used for most FX used throughout the experience:
+The following Synty Pack was used for most particle effects throughout the experience:

 https://syntystore.com/products/polygon-particle-fx-pack (Purchased from Humble Bundle for $1 in March 2025)